-Amelia Island Concours is more generous in dishing out awards in comparison to its Pebble Beach counterpart, presenting two main trophies instead of just one.
+Amelia Island Concours is more generous in dishing out awards than its Pebble Beach counterpart, presenting two main trophies instead of just one.
 The Bugatti Type 57 (one of just three in the world) took the Concours d’Elegance award; while a 1962 Ferrari 330 LM claimed the Concours de Sport award.

-The rare 1962 Ferrari 330 LM, or “3765” GTO, owned by Jim Jaeger from Indian Hill, Ohio took home the Concours de Sport award.
+The rare 1962 Ferrari 330 LM, or “3765” GTO, owned by Jim Jaeger from Indian Hill, Ohio, took home the Concours de Sport award.
 The 330 GTOs were Ferrari’s in-house hot rods: prototype Grand Touring cars with four-liter V-12 engines instead of the GTO’s traditional 3-liter V-12.
 Just two were built – a cross between a pure prototype and a road-going Grand Touring car.
-Assigned to Ferrari Engineer and racer Mike Parkes and factory F1 and sports car ace Lorenzo Bandini, Jim Jaeger’s 4-liter GTO appears as it did on June 23, 1962 when gridded seventh at the 24 Hours of Le Mans.
+Assigned to Ferrari Engineer and racer Mike Parkes and factory F1 and sports car ace Lorenzo Bandini, Jim Jaeger’s 4-liter GTO appears on June 23, 1962, when gridded seventh at the 24 Hours of Le Mans.

 Cars that graced the covers of Road & Track were on display, as were a selection of cars that won the 24 Hours of Daytona and the 12 Hours of Sebring.

-This year’s Concours also celebrated the momentous 50th Anniversary of the Ferrari GTO, which was marked by a gathering of twelve impressive vehicles on the show field.
+This year’s Concours also celebrated the momentous 50th Anniversary of the Ferrari GTO, marked by a gathering of twelve impressive vehicles on the show field.

 Rally and road racing champion “Quick” Vic Elford served as the 2012 honoree, greeting attendees throughout the weekend.
 He also took part in the Great Endurance Drivers Seminar alongside other legendary drivers such as Sam Posey, Hurley Haywood, Brian Redman, Jim Hall, Gerard Larrousse, Joe Buzzetta, David Hobbs, Vic Elford, and Derek Bell.

-Plans for the 18th annual Amelia Island Concours d’Elegance are already underway and the event is scheduled to be held on March 8-10, 2013 10th and the 18th Fairways of the Golf Club Amelia Island at Summer Beach adjacent to The Ritz-Carlton, Amelia Island.
+Plans for the 18th annual Amelia Island Concours d’Elegance are already underway.
+The event is scheduled to be held on March 8-10, 2013, 10th, and the 18th Fairways of the Golf Club Amelia Island at Summer Beach adjacent to The Ritz-Carlton, Amelia Island.